JoshRochotte/starter-hugo-academic/content/home/academic.md

     location: New Jersey
     date_start: 2023-09-09
     date_end: ""
-    description: " Instructional Assistant providing in class support, grading and office hours for the following courses
+    description: " Instructional Assistant providing in class support, grading and office hours for the following courses:

-Fundamentals of Data Curation and Management: Fall 2023 semester

-Fundamentals of Data Curation and Management: Spring 2024 semester

-Management of Technological Organizations: Spring 202"
+    /Fundamentals of Data Curation and Management: Fall 2023 semester /Fundamentals of Data Curation and Management: Spring 2024 semester /Management of Technological Organizations: Spring 2024"
   - title: Honors College Graduate Mentor
     company: Honors College @ Rutgers, The State University of New Jersey
     company_url: ""